 Despite initial appearances — you are playing ping pong against robots, after all — Racket Fury is no less realistic than Eleven Table Tennis.
 If anything, some players might prefer one game's style over the other without worrying about losing the realistic feeling that comes with accurate paddle weight handling and ping pong ball bounces.

-The style differences are obvious, but you might be surprised to find that the gameplay difference between Eleven and Racket Fury lies mainly in the focus on single versus multi-player.
-Eleven treats its AI bots as more of a way to practice your skills, while Racket Fury offers a full tournament mode against 16 of the smartest robots you'll ever sling a ball to.
+The style differences are obvious, but you might be surprised to find that the gameplay difference between Eleven and Racket Fury lies mainly in the focus of single versus multi-player.
+Eleven treats its AI bots as more of a way to practice your skills, while Racket Fury offers a full tournament mode against 16 of the smartest robots you'll ever sling a ball at.

 Racket Fury really shines in the additional modes it offers — namely the arcade mode — which is exactly what it sounds like; a break from the ultra-realistic physics calculations and difficulties of the standard mode.
 Instead, you'll be more focused on just having fun, and that's something that might, ultimately, be more important for gamers will less time on their hands. —Nick Sutrich